 Alongside the incredible natural beauty, this region has a rich indigenous culture, where life and time move at a different pace.

 The Yolngu nation is one of the world’s longest continuing indigenous cultures and is largely intact and thriving in Arnhem Land.

 Yolngu people here live in communities, but also on sometimes extremely remote homelands.
 For many, English is their fourth or fifth language.

-For an insight into the extraordinary – and also extraordinarily complex – Yolngu cultural system, you can join a handful of intimate tours, such as the three-day Arnhem Land Eco-Cultural Tour led by traditional owners, showcasing the culture, landscape and traditional arts and craft.
+For an insight into the extraordinary – and also extraordinarily complex – Yolngu cultural system, you can join a handful of intimate tours, such as the Venture North’s ‘A Journey Through East Arnhem Land’, showcasing the culture, landscape and traditional arts and craft.

 The Arnhem Weavers Workshop runs various intensive tours – mainly for women – introducing guests to pandanus basket weaving and bush medicines.

-Attending one of Arnhem Land’s dynamic indigenous festivals, such as Garma, Barunga or Gunbalanya’s Stone Country Festival, is another way to immerse yourself in the art, music and customs of the Yolngu people.
+Attending one of Arnhem Land’s dynamic indigenous festivals, such as Garma, or Barunga is another way to immerse yourself in the art, music and customs of the Yolngu people.

 This national park is fringed by white sand beaches and is home to ancient rock art, coral reefs, towering waterfalls, grasslands, mangroves and shimmering lagoons.

 With a designated camping spot, it’s the perfect place to pitch a tent by night and explore by day, says senior district ranger Alan Withers.

 “We have a lot of people come back every year as there is a cap of 20 vehicles at any one time,” he says.